Bad Public Toilet Design

 It was interesting to note that at the recent UKPT meeting on two occasions when 3 members went to the toilet (there were four urinals), members of the public on finding only one free urinal decided to use the cubicles.
 What does this mean?

-The AP UK members should have stopped mid-stream and tried to recruit new members?
+The UKPT members who had paruresis should have stopped mid-stream and tried to recruit new members?
 Even people without a problem sometimes feel uncomfortable 'sandwiching' themselves between fellow human beings when carrying out one of life's more private tasks.

 Find the UK Paruresis Trust on Facebook